Do You Know Any Container-Less App? 📎

-"Containers are the interface between a component and the low-level platform-specific functionality that supports the component."
+"Containers are the interface between a component and the low-level platform-specific functionality that supports the component."and further

 According to the definition above, a container is the realization of separation of concerns between business logic and infrastructural functionality like: concurrency, state management, transactions, monitoring, dependency injection / inversion of control, aspects, throttling, resource pooling (connections, queues) etc.